bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gigli.md

 9. Received an honorary degree for outstanding achievements in mathematics in 2017 from the University of Padua.
 10. Appointed vice-president of the Union of Italian Mathematicians in 2007.

 Born 8 January 1878, Sansepolcro, Alta Valle del Tevere, Italy.
-Died 10 May1933, Pavia, Italy.
+Died 10 May 1933, Pavia, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gigli/)